-Video presentations will take place during the third and final session of the Community of Practice.
+Virtual poster presentations will take place during the third and final session of the Future Leaders program.
 Presentations should be around 5-8 minutes each and students are encouraged to prepare and practice a script (~750 words) for their formal presentation.